Night terrors

 Your GP will be able to check whether something that's easily treatable is causing the episodes.
 For example, large tonsils could be causing breathing problems at night and waking your child.

-In a small number of children who have frequent episodes of night terrors, referral to a specialist service may be needed.
+A few children, who have frequent episodes of night terrors, may need referred to a specialist service.

 Nightmares